sourcebroker/singleview/README.rst

 **IMPORTANT!**

-You must change the uid of page used to build single view links.
-It should point to list view page now.
+Single view links should point to the same page uid as list view.

 Technical background